NWA National Heavyweight Championship: Reigns

 The inaugural champion was Austin Idol.
 The longest reigning champion is Phil Shatter, who held the title from January 17, 2009 to February 19, 2011, for a total of 763 days.
 Ricky Murdock holds the record for longest combined reigns (2) at 817 days.
 Killer Tim Brooks has the shortest reign.
 Damien Wayne, Phil "Nitro" Monahan, Greg Anthony, Lou Marconi, Paul Orndorff, Tommy Rich, Larry Zbyszko, and Masked Superstar have the most reigns with 3 apiece.

-The current champion is Mike Mondo, who is in his first reign.
-He won title by defeating Mims at NWA 77th Anniversary Show on August 16, 2025 in Huntington, New York.
+The current champion is Bryan Idol, who is in his first reign.
+He won title by defeating Mike Mondo at NWA Hard Times 6 on June 6, 2026 in Atlanta, Georgia.